-I bet you think the only reason to brush your teeth is to keep those pearly whites clean and healthy.
-While that should be a good enough reason in itself, here is another: diabetes prevention!
-That’s right, keeping your mouth healthy can help you prevent and control diabetes.
+You may think the only reason to brush your teeth is to keep those pearly whites clean and healthy.
+While that should be a good enough reason, here is another: diabetes prevention!
+That’s right, keeping your mouth healthy can help keep your diabetes in check.

-As the fifth deadliest disease in the United States, diabetes is an obvious concern for many retirees.
+As the 7th deadliest disease in the United States, diabetes is a concern for many especially as we age.
 In fact, about 1 in 4 people over the age of 65 have diabetes.
 There are many ways to help control diabetes and even decrease your chances of developing this disease including exercising, eating healthy and not smoking.
-While we all battle with our lifestyle habits, brushing and flossing your teeth and seeing a dentist are easy ways you can help beat diabetes.
+One more way to beat diabetes is brushing and flossing your teeth and seeing a dentist regularly.

 Dentists are increasingly becoming a part of diabetes management teams.
 Why?
-Besides the obvious care dentists provide for your mouth, here are ways dentists can affect diabetes:
+Besides the obvious care dentists provide for your mouth, here are ways dentists can partner with you to prevent diabetes:

-Recognizing the importance of managing the dental health of diabetics, many dental insurance companies now offer plans that allow patients with diabetes to see a dentist up to 4 times a year.
-Managing one can help manage the other helping patients improve their health, keep costs lower and have a better quality of life.
+Recognizing the importance of managing the dental health of diabetics, many dental insurance companies, including Delta Dental of Iowa, offer plans that allow patients with diabetes to see a dentist up to 4 times a year.
+Managing your diabetes and your dental care helps patients improve their overall health and keeps dental expenses low.

 Click here for more information from the American Diabetes Association about the surprising link between dental health and diabetes.
-You can also ask their dentist your questions!
+You can also ask your dentist for information!

 Your mouth is connected to your overall health in many ways.
 Learn more about the links between your mouth and the rest of your body.